Signature Hardware Faucets

 2700 Crescent Springs Pike

 Erlanger, KY 41017

 Footnotes:1.
-The term "lifetime" is not defined, which means it would be given its standard meaning: the actual lifetime of the original owner.2.
-The warranty does not state that an original receipt or other proof of purchase is required to make a warranty claim, but typically it would be.3.
-The Magnuson-Moss Warranty Act makes warranties freely transferable to a subsequent owner unless the company specifically excludes transferability in writing.
-Signature Hardware has not done so, which leaves the warranty transferable.
+The term "lifetime" is not defined, which means it would be given its common English meaning: the actual lifetime of the original owner.2.
+The warranty does not state that an original receipt or other proof of purchase is required to make a warranty claim, but typically it would be.

 This Company In Brief

-Signature Hardware is a trading name under which Clawfoot Supply, LLC imports and sells Asian-made faucets, sinks, bathroom and kitchen fixtures, decorative hardware, furnishings and home accessories from Indonesia, India, China and Taiwan.
+Signature Hardware is a trading name under which Clawfoot Supply, LLC imports and sells Asian-made faucets, sinks, bathroom and kitchen fixtures, decorative hardware, lighting furnishings and home accessories from Indonesia, India, China and Taiwan.

 Founded in 1999 by Kentucky natives Mike and Matt Butler, Clawfoot Supply was one of the successful specialty web retailers at the dawn of the age of e-tailing, selling upscale antique reproduction tubs, faucets and other bath fixtures modeled on those available in the late Victorian Era.

-The company's faucets and other plumbing fixtures and accessories are private label products, purchased wholesale and re-branded for retail sale under the Signature Hardware name.
+The company's faucets and other plumbing fixtures and accessories are private label products, purchased wholesale in China and Taiwan and re-branded for retail sale under the Signature Hardware name.